incorrect MTU in the LAN connected device

 @justinas-marcinkevicius Do you have problems in your local network or when using ssh over WAN interface?
 If problems are with WAN, are you using PPPoE or non-default VLAN?

-Cristiano de Lima
+Cristiano de Lima last edited by

 I've got similar problems with my box as well.
 While my cabled devices have yet to show any problems, all of my wireless devices face problems connecting with some sites/apps.
 I found out that, since my connection is delivered via PPPoE on a VLAN, the default MTU of 1500 gets shrunk down to 1480 (8 bytes VLAN header + 12 bytes PPPoE header), and the box still presents all interfaces (cabled + wireless) with a MTU of 1500.